Climate Change, a Pro-Life Issue

-The Catholic Church is consistently pro-life.
-Catholics want to apply our pro-life ethic consistently, so that our Catholic identity and our actions preserving life are firmly aligned.
+The Catholic Church is consistently pro-life and Catholics want to apply our pro-life ethic consistently, so that our Catholic identity and our actions preserving life are firmly aligned.
 We reject that which deals death, illness, or destruction.
 In this way we live out our Christian identities more fully and deeply.

-Addressing climate change by transitioning from dangerous and polluting fossil fuels “with delay” as Pope Francis says in Laudato Si’ to cleaner renewable energy will greatly reduce these risks to life and health.
-The transition to clean, affordable, reliable fuels will turn energy poverty into energy prosperity, employing many more people and supporting more families, if we make it a priority.
-This shift is integral to the health and future of future generations, as well as our own lives and current well-being.
+Addressing climate change by transitioning from dangerous and polluting fossil fuels to cleaner renewable energy will greatly reduce these risks, fundamental to life.
+The transition to clean, affordable, reliable fuels will turn energy poverty into energy prosperity, and employ many more people, supporting more families.
+Such a shift is integral to the health and future of future generations, as well as our own lives and well-being.

 Carbon pollution threatens our ability to breathe too.
-Pollution from cars, factories and power plants is a major cause of asthma, disproportionately affecting children in the womb, in cities, the elderly, and the poor, who are “at least 50 percent more likely to have the disease than those not living in poverty,” according to the America Asthma Association.
-African-Americans are more likely to live near environmental hazards like power plants and be exposed to hazardous air pollution, including higher levels of nitrogen oxides, ozone, particulate matter and carbon dioxide than their white counterparts.
-The presence of these pollutants increases rates of asthma, respiratory illness and cardiovascular disease.
-It puts newborn babies at risk and pushes the lower income to spend a higher share of their income on health care than white counterparts.
-It causes missed days of work and school for those who are made ill.
+Scientists have shown that air pollution from cars, factories and power plants is a major cause of asthma, which has dramatically increased in inner cities, and disproportionately strikes the elderly, children, and the poor, who are “at least 50 percent more likely to have the disease than those not living in poverty,” according to the America Asthma Association.
 The American Lung Association said meeting the carbon emission targets set by the Clean Power Plan “will prevent up to 4,000 premature deaths and 100,000 asthma attacks during the first year implemented (2020), and prevent up to 6,600 premature deaths and 150,000 asthma attacks in 2030, when fully implemented.”
 The US Catholic Conference of Bishops supports this regulation.

 We must ensure that our children grow up in healthy environments and that we care for our common home, leaving it clean and healthy for the next generation.
 Clean, affordable renewable energy can replace polluting fossil fuels.
-Sustainable clean energy already makes economic sense and is helping billions of people light their homes, study longer, and cook for their families while providing cleaner air, cleaner water, and healthier kids, while reducing and eliminating emissions and the cost of fuel.
+Sustainable clean energy already makes economic sense and is helping billions of people light their homes, study longer, and cook for their families while providing cleaner air, cleaner water, and healthier kids, with no emissions or cost for fuel.